pioorg/Testcontainers-performance-up/README.md

 Wait, aren't we still starting containers too often?\
 Maybe a `static` block is even better than `static` fields.

-Do we really need to run DB migrations before every test?
+Do we really need to run DB migrations before every test?\
+Nope, we can have a snapshot of the initial state in the container and simply restore it.
+Maybe we can even cache it somehow?